 The Town could seek recommendations of what that framework might look like.
 Perhaps each Town committee could include a youth representative.
+For more details and ideas and research, see this theme in Appendix E

 8.2.
 THEME 2: BUILDING YOUTH SPACES